-The Department of Osteopathic Family & Community Medicine includes faculty board certified in Family Medicine & Osteopathic Medicine, Preventive Medicine, Occupational and Environmental Medicine, and Neuromusculoskeletal Medicine.
+The Department of Osteopathic Family & Community Medicine includes faculty board certified in Family Medicine & Osteopathic Manipulative Medicine, Preventive Medicine, Occupational and Environmental Medicine, and Neuromusculoskeletal Medicine.
 Faculty are involved in medical student training including the integration of osteopathic principles, theory and practice throughout the four years of medical school.
-Through weekly lecture and lab sessions, students develop physical examination and psychomotor skills for the practice of osteopathic manipulative medicine (OMM) in addition to skills in differential diagnosis, case presentation, EKG interpretation, SOAP note and prescription writing, evidence-based medicine, biostatistics, and community health practices.
+Through weekly lecture and lab sessions, pre-clinical students develop physical examination and psychomotor skills for the practice of osteopathic manipulative medicine (OMM) in addition to skills in differential diagnosis, case presentation, EKG interpretation, SOAP note and prescription writing, evidence-based medicine, biostatistics, and community health practices.
 All systems of the body are discussed using a case-based format across the age span, carefully integrating the art of medicine and osteopathic principles with the concepts of medical diagnosis and treatment of common disease entities.

 Prior to clinical rotations, all students participate in department-led procedural workshops, including dermatologic procedures and point of care ultrasound.
 During their third year, students are required to complete two core clinical clerkship rotations in Family Medicine.
-Third year rotations consist of office-based, hospitalist-based and residency-based rotation sites.
+Third year rotations consist of office-based and residency-based rotation sites.
 Many students have the opportunity to work with department faculty in the Midwestern University Multispecialty Clinic on campus during one of these rotations.
 Third and fourth year students continue to receive ongoing education in osteopathic principles and practices through didactic lectures and labs delivered by department faculty.